The Office of Grants and Program Development

 Teacher Internship Program:

-Identifies mentor-new teachers pairs to foster self-assessment,
+Identifies mentor-new teacher pairs to foster self-assessment,

 professional confidence, and independence in new teachers.